Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/xml.md

 ## Syntax

-XML is comprised of tags, a tag can represent a section or attribute
+XML is composed of tags, a tag can represent a section or attribute

 ```xml
 <Person>